olebole/irafdoc/doc/echelle.ecidentify.rst

   the zero point shift divided by the order number.
   </p>
   <p>
-  Features may be delete with the key <tt>'d'</tt>.
-All features are deleted when the <tt>'a'</tt> key immediately precedes the delete key.
+  Features may be delete with the key <span style="font-family: monospace;">'d'</span>.
+All features are deleted when the <span style="font-family: monospace;">'a'</span> key immediately precedes the delete key.
 Deleting the features does not delete the coordinate function.
-To delete both the features and the dispersion function the initialize key <tt>'i'</tt> is used.
+To delete both the features and the dispersion function the initialize key <span style="font-family: monospace;">'i'</span> is used.
 Note features deleted during dispersion function fitting also are removed from the feature list upon exiting the fitting package.
   </p>